CircuitSetup/Flux-Capacitor_backup/README.md

 ##### &#9654; Use speed knob by default

 Check this if your FC has a pot for chasing speed selection and you want to use this pot.
 Note that if this option is checked, commands regarding chasing speed from the remote control are ignored.

+##### &#9654; Disable supplied IR remote control

+Check this to disable the supplied remote control; the FC will only accept commands from a learned IR remote (if applicable).

+Note that this only disables the supplied remote, unlike IR locking, where IR commands from any known remote are ignored.

 #### Network settings